 Many of us are becoming more concerned about what we eat, and for that reason, we do not use any animal fats in our cooking.
 We do not add lard to the meat dishes and no animal products are used in the preparation of non-meat items—such as no chicken broth in the rice, no lard in either style of beans, and no lard on the tortillas.

 When the seasons permit (mostly summer and fall), we get many of our vegetables from local farmers—many of them organically grown.
 We believe in supporting our local economy and buy most of our goods and services locally all year long.
 We get our coffee from Humboldt Bay Coffee Company and our tofu from the Tofu Shop in Arcata.
 Most of our meats, dry goods, and some vegetables come from Humboldt Bay Packers.
 Even our credit cards are processed locally through Eureka Payments.

-The people of Mexico do not use many commercially canned, or pre-packaged foods in their cooking and neither do we.
-Our salsas, entrees, and desserts are made in our kitchen using a minimal amount of pre-packaged foods.
-When making salsas we roast the peppers and tomatillos on the griddle before the ingredients are put together, just as it’s done in Mexico.
+The people of Mexico do not use many commercially canned or pre-packaged foods in their cooking, and neither do we.
+Our salsas, entrees and desserts are made in our kitchen using a minimal amount of pre-packaged foods.
+When making salsas we roast the peppers and tomatillos on the griddle before the ingredients are put together—just as it’s done in Mexico.

-Our chili poppers are also made with fresh peppers; which are roasted then peeled before begin stuffed, coated with batter then deep-fried.
-We make both corn and flour tortillas fresh every day, in the front of the kitchen where you are always welcome to watch.
+Our chili poppers are also made with fresh peppers, which are roasted and then peeled before being stuffed, coated with batter and then deep-fried.
+We make both corn and flour tortillas fresh every day—in the front of the kitchen where you are always welcome to watch.